 This is one of the biggest blogging sites within the fitness niche and is definitely one of the fitness blogs to follow if you want good ideas for how to structure your website.

 We have talked before about how the fitness blogging niche of the early 2000s is dying a death.

 Nobody wants to read blogs of a personal trainer’s gym diary or opinion pieces about the latest fitness gossip.

-Fit Bottomed Girls represents a website that has pivoted and thrived, while many similar top fitness websites eventually fell away.
+Fit Bottomed Girls is a website that has pivoted and thrived, while many similar top fitness websites eventually disappeared.

 Started in 2008, the fitness blog world was vastly different.

 Few sites from 2008 have managed to survive.

 But Fit Bottomed Girls has evolved, while still pumping out content at a ridiculous rate.

 There are four main blogging topics, plus a podcast.